 It’s only when prostate cancer affects someone close to you, that it becomes a real thing.
 It happened to Jason with the death of Alan, and this becomes the overarching theme of our 2020 Blue September campaign.

 A generation of New Zealanders will remember Thingee from the Son of a Gunn Show.
-“This year, my mate Alan lost his battle with prostate cancer, which means Thingee lost his voice," says Jason "but if he could talk, he’d ask you to help us fight this.
+“This year, my mate Alan lost his battle with prostate cancer, which means Thingee lost his voice," said Jason "but if he could talk, he’d ask you to help us fight this.
 More than 600 men in NZ die from Prostate Cancer, every year.
 It’s a real Thingee.
 Help fight it, by throwing a Blue Do.
 Do it for your loved ones, do it for Thingee.”

 With one in eight men getting prostate cancer, early diagnosis and effective treatment saves lives.
 Early detection is key and don’t wait for symptoms, many men don’t have them when they are first diagnosed.
 Typically men don’t know how dangerous this disease is, they don’t talk to their doctor about it, their doctor doesn’t talk to them about it, or they simply don’t know they may have it as they have no symptoms and don’t feel unwell.